ssvlabs/SIPs/sips/mev.md

 Operators who wish to propose blinded blocks must configure their SSV node to do so, otherwise it would only propose standard blocks and reject QBFT proposals containing blinded blocks.

-Therefore, validators should solely select operators with matching configuration, otherwise consensus might be unreachable.
+Therefore, validators should select operators with matching configuration.

 ### Validator registration